Effects Of Vibration On Infants

 - Supervise your baby when they are being vibrated, so that they are not rocked into a position other than on their back (more on this and the risks later).

-- Remember that if your baby is used to falling asleep using vibration, they may be fussy or take longer to sleep on occasions when you are unable to put them to sleep using vibration – for example when on vacation.
+- Remember that if your baby is used to falling asleep using vibration, they may be fussy or take longer to sleep on occasions when you are unable to put them to sleep using it – for example when on vacation.

 Does Vibration Help Prevent SIDS?